 the year of the contribution.
 Distributions from a Roth IRA are not

 mandatory, and this gives additional flexibility during

 retirement.
 The closer you are to retirement, the less time there is

 for earnings in a Roth IRA to grow tax-free, and thus, the shorter savings

 period reduces the advantages of the Roth IRA versus the Traditional IRA.

-Latshaw Wealth Management, in partnership with your tax advisor, can explain a Traditional IRA, a Roth
+Latshaw Wealth Management, in conjuction with your tax advisor, can explain a Traditional IRA, a Roth